Legal Information: Florida

 • redeveloping your previous skills or credentials; or

-• getting the education, training, or work experience you need to develop work skills or credentials.
+• getting the education, training, or work experience you need to develop work skills or credentials.4

 This type of alimony will only be awarded if there is a specific and defined rehabilitative plan.
-It can be changed or ended when there is a significant change in circumstances, if you are not following the rehabilitative plan, or if you finish the rehabilitative plan.2
+The length of the alimony award cannot be longer than five years.
+It can later be changed or ended when there is a significant change in circumstances, if you are not following the rehabilitative plan, or if you finish the rehabilitative plan.4

 4 Fla.
 Stat. § 61.08(7)